mozilla/legal-docs/firefox_cloud_services_PrivacyNotice/en-US.md

 ---------------------------------------

-We use cookies, clear gifs and other web technologies to offer and improve our products and services.
+We use cookies, clear GIFs and other web technologies to offer and improve our products and services.
 Learn More.

 * **Online Data Tools**: We use “online data tools” such as cookies, clear GIFs and web beacons to provide the functionality of our products and services.
 For example, cookies assist with user sign-in and authentication.
 We also use these same tools to collect data to improve our products and services.
 For example, we use cookies to provide web analytics.